psychology50/psychology50/README.md

 ## Yang Jae Seo 🤪

 > What does not kill me, makes me stronger

+I'm double majoring in Chemical engineering and Computer engineering

 ### Activity
 - Korea IT Academy Daegu 조교 (21.11.15 ~ 22.01.28)